 Transposable element databases | Genome annotation

 Transposable elements (TEs) are segments of DNA that self-replicate in a genome.
 DNA segments that originated from TE duplications may or may not remain transpositionally active but are herein referred to simply as TEs.
-TEs form vast families of interspersed repeats and constitute large parts of eukaryotic genomes, for example, over half of the human genome and over four fifths of the maize genome.
-The repetitive nature of TEs confounds many types of studies, such as gene prediction, variant calling (i.e., the identification of sequence variants such as SNPs or indels), RNA-Seq analysis, and genome alignment.
+TEs form vast families of interspersed repeats and constitute large parts of eukaryotic genomes.
+Transposable element databases gather predicted or experimentally determined information about TE and other types of repeats from various sources such as phylogenetic classification and data analysis.

 Allows easy access to all known cases of horizontal transfer of transposable elements (HTT) reported along with rich information about each case.
 Moreover, it allows the user to generate tables and graphs based on searches using TEs and/or host species classification and export them in several formats.

 A research project devoted to the evolutionary dynamics of viruses and transposable elements based on their phylogenetic classification (per lineage and protein domain).
 GyDB is a long-term project that is continuously progressing, and that owing to the high molecular diversity of mobile elements requires to be completed in several stages.
 GyDB 2.0 has been powered with a wiki to allow other researchers participate in the project.
 The current database stage and scope are long terminal repeats (LTR) retroelements and relatives.